DisasterMan78/zone-test/README.md

 after cloning or downloading the project

-See [setup-steps.md](setup-steps.md) for details of how the enviroonment was installed from scratch.
+See [setup-steps.md](setup-steps.md) for details of how the environment was installed from scratch.

 ----